Key Fob Protector RFID Blocking

 How does auto theft occur?

 Mostly, thieves work in pairs.
 Firstly, they check out cars in a car park and work out which ones use keyless systems.
 One of the thieves follows the owner with a scanner and tries to get into close contact.
-Mostly, a distance of a few metres suffices.
+Mostly, a distance of a few meters suffices.
 He scans the signal from the key fob and transmits it to his accomplice who is already standing next to the car.
 The car recognises the signal and unlocks itself.
 This is known as ‘signal relaying’.

 When you leave your car you should always put your fob into our key case to prevent the key from emitting its signal.
 It’s important to remember that even at home thieves can intercept the signal through the front door and steal your car from outside.
 Always put the key in its case when leaving your vehicle.
 In this way, you can effectively prevent it from being stolen.